 The best way to get a coupon is always by asking your doctor’s office before leaving.
 Ask your doctor first and check with a nurse as well.
 Don’t be shy it’s your money.
 There’s a high chance that you get a coupon, manufacturers often drop them at the doctor’s office.

 You can always try for pharmacy coupons, CVS has a webpage where you can get active coupons.
 CVS Extra Care card can save you some money.

 Walgreens has a Prescription savings club, with a fee of $35 per year per family, you can save money on prescription and over-the-counter medication.
 You can use it when you don’t have insurance or your insurance doesn’t adequately cover your medication

 Rite aid has an Rx savings program, you can walk to your nearest RiteAid pharmacy and sign-up.

 Free prescription drugs

 If you’re lucky, you can get drugs for free.
 Sometimes pharmacies, your insurance provider, may throw in free drugs.
 Here’s a list of pharmacies that offer some free prescription medication on a certain drug.

 Take good care of your pills

 When you are cured, let’s say from an Allergy, Don’t throw the unused medication, store the box in a cool and dry place.
-If the condition re-occurs and doctor prescribes the same medication and dosage, check if the old stored medication is expired.
+If the condition re-occurs and the doctor prescribes the same medication and dosage, check if the old stored medication is expired.
 If it didn’t, you can use the pills without reordering them.

-Sometimes doctor may prescribe a different pill second time, so call back your doctor’s office and check if you can take the one you have already.
+Sometimes the doctor may prescribe a different pill second time, so call back your doctor’s office and check if you can take the one you have already.